-Wood baseball bats are normally constructed from ash, birch, bamboo or maple, with each having its own pros and cons.
+Wood baseball bats are normally constructed from different woods such as ash, birch, bamboo or maple, with each having its own pros and cons.
 Selecting the best wood bat is not as straightforward as most people think.
 You have to keep several factors in mind like the intended use of the bat.
 A wooden bat that is appropriate for a contact hitter might not be the best for a power hitter, which is why this review is important.

 Although composite and alloy bats have become increasingly popular over the years, wooden bats still take the day when it comes to the ‘ideal and authentic’ baseball experience-there`s nothing quite like the sound that emanates from contact between a wooden bat and a baseball.